 Question: What are the requirements for WFA1/2/3 to attend refreshers relating to WFDSS?
+Answer: The Federal Wildland Fire Qualifications Supplement requires WFDSS training annually.

-Answer: The Federal Wildland Fire Qualifications Supplement requires WFDSS Training Annually.
 There are several options for completing WFDSS refresher training.

 - All units are encouraged to hold WFDSS refreshers for their employees and partners to prepare for fire activity.
 Agency Administrators are encouraged to attend their local or regional refresher.
-Work with the organizer and your training officer to document your attendance. - The Wildland Fire Management Research Development and Application (WFM RD&A) program works with NLOT to host an annual online refresher each spring.
-Attendees register for the webinar and can receive a certificate of attendance through the Wildland Fire Learning Portal. - If you miss the live event, you can watch the recording of the WFM RD&A/NLOT hosted refresher and receive a certificate of attendance through the Wildland Fire Learning Portal.
+Work with the organizer and your training officer to document your attendance.
+This document contains several ideas for refreshers. - The Wildland Fire Management Research Development and Application (WFM RD&A) program works with NLOT to host an annual online refresher each spring.
+Attendees register for the webinar and can receive a certificate of attendance through the Learning Portal.
+For more information visit the WFM RD&A website. - If you miss the live event, you can watch the recording of the WFM RD&A/NLOT hosted refresher webinar and receive a certificate of attendance through the Learning Portal.
+For more information visit the WFM RD&A website.